 Dr. Siaton received her M.D. from Virginia Commonwealth University School of Medicine.
 She completed her internal medicine residency training at the University of Maryland Medical Center and rheumatology fellowship training at Duke University Medical Center.
 She completed a Master of Education in the Health Professions in 2017.
 Dr. Siaton is currently an assistant professor at the University of Maryland where she has been on faculty since 2011.
-She serves as the associate program director for both the internal medicine residency and rheumatology fellowship.
+She serves as an associate program director of the internal medicine residency and program director of the rheumatology fellowship.

 In the medical school, Dr. Siaton is the course director of the Introduction to Clinical Medicine II course for second-year medical students.
 She is also a house core faculty member in the Lois Young-Thomas House and serves as mentor for a core group of medical students.